Religion in Armenia: Armenian Apostolic Church

 According to tradition, Christianity was first introduced to this area by the apostles Bartholomew and Thaddeus in the 1st century AD.
 Armenia became the first country to establish Christianity as its state religion when, in an event traditionally dated to AD 301, St. Gregory the Illuminator convinced Tiridates III, the king of Armenia, to convert to Christianity.
 Before this, the dominant religion was Armenian paganism.

 The Armenian Apostolic Church is the national church of the Armenian people.
-Part of an Eastern Christian denomination in communion with other Oriental Orthodox churches, it is one of the most ancient Christian institutions.
-And is "seen by many as the custodian of Armenian national identity".
+Part of Eastern Christianity, it is in communion with other Oriental Orthodox churches and is one of the most ancient Christian institutions.
+The church is "seen by many as the custodian of Armenian national identity".
 "Beyond its role as a religious institution, the Apostolic Church has traditionally been seen as the foundational core in the development of the Armenian national identity as God's uniquely chosen people."

 Other denominations

 Catholicism

 The Catholic Church in Armenia is divided between Latin Church parishes (subject to the Apostolic Administration of the Caucasus) and the Armenian Catholic Church's parishes.
-The 2011 census counted 13,996 Catholics in Armenia.
+The 2022 census counted 17,884 Catholics in Armenia.

 In 1911, the Armenian Catholic Church had been split into 19 dioceses.
 However, many of the dioceses had been dissolved and a number of its followers migrated to different countries during the Armenian genocide in Turkey between the years of 1915 and 1918.
 The Armenian Catholic Church is led by the 'Patriarch of the Catholic Armenians and Katholikos of Cilicia' and, by convention, the Patriarch has taken up the name of Peter ("Petros").

 Abraham Petros I Ardzivian was of great prominence in the formation of a lasting communion with Rome.
 Having been received into the Catholic faith, he was later made a bishop and was the first patriarch of the Armenian Catholic Church to be consecrated on 26 November 1740.
 The pallium was granted to him by Pope Benedict XIV on 8 December 1742 marking the recognition of Armenian church unity.
 This was the first step in the Union of the Latin and Armenian Catholic Church that persists unbroken until the current day.

 Throughout the world, the Armenian Catholic church is divided into four archeparchies and six eparchies, as well as lesser exarchates and ordinariates.
 Despite the events of the Armenian genocide, the Armenian Catholic Church continued to spread across Armenian diaspora communities throughout the world.